anhnv33/microservice/Kafka/Introduction.md

 **Kafka needs Zookeeper**

-_Kafka uses Zookeeper to do leadership election of Kafka Broker and Topic Partition pairs_.
+_Kafka uses Zookeeper to do leadership election of Kafka Broker and Topic Partition pairs_

 _Kafka uses Zookeeper to manage service discovery for Kafka Brokers that form the cluster_.

 _Zookeeper sends changes of the topology to Kafka, so each node in cluster knows when a new broker joined, a Broker died, a topic was removed or a topic was added, etc._

 _Zookeeper provides an in-sync view of Kafka Cluster configuration._

 **Kafka Producer, Consumer, Topic details**